Kfollen93/Mini-Reference-Guide/README.md

 Method Injection works by having the client class implement an interface which declares the method(s) to supply the dependency and the injector uses this interface to supply the dependency to the client class. <br>
 <br>

-Within .NET Core, Dependency Injection (Inversion of Control) can be set up through services. <br>
+Within .NET Core, Dependency Injection (Inversion of Control) can be set up through a built-in service container. <br>
 It is common to do this with the Database Context file such as:
 ```cs
   // Program.cs File: